AtharvaAnilChanda/Waste-Management-System/README.md

 # Waste-Management-System
-A simple waste management system using C++
+This repository contains the code implementation of a simple waste management system using C++ .